 Oh...and remember... the way to a horse's cooperation can inspire you to get creative and reach out of your comfort zone and into theirs at times:)

-The beginning of freedom is the realization that you are not "the thinker."
+The beginning of mindfulness is the realization that you are not "the thinker."

 The moment you start watching the thinker, a higher level of consciousness becomes activated.